dustincchan/MooVee/README.md

 ## Minimum Viable Product

 MooVee.me is inspired by the beautiful movie-suggestion website Movieo.me.
-MooVee.me is built using Rails and React.js.
+MooVee.me is built using Rails and React.js and designed with Bootstrap and SemanticUI.
 Users are able to:

 - [ ] Create an account
 - [ ] Log in / Log out